Updated April 29, 2026

 Compare our list of top Social Media Marketing companies near you

-The term ‘inclusive language’ is often used when planning social media content, but it can often be misrepresented.
+Marketers frequently misunderstand 'inclusive language' despite its common use in social media planning.
 By incorporating inclusive language, brands can empower their audience to feel valued and heard.
 This isn’t a matter of political correctness, but instead invites everybody to feel actively involved in a brand.

 To build social media inclusivity, it’s important to avoid the following common pitfalls within your posts: